awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 ### Option 2 AWS CLI

 This option uses the AWS CLI.
-If you do not have this installed, or do not want to install it, then use **Option 3**
+Note that running the bash failure testing scripts requires this software.
+If you are using another programming environment for failure testing, you can use use **Option 3** if you do not or cannot install this software.

 1. To see if the AWS CLI is installed: